 What is the US EB-5 Visa Program?

-In the US, the EB-5 Program offers immigration options for foreign investors.
+In the US, the EB-5 program offers immigration options for foreign investors.
 This investor visa requires you to invest in a new or existing American business.
-Once your EB-5 application is approved you will receive a conditional temporary residency for 2 years and will become eligible for a Green Card (permanent residency).
+Once your EB-5 application is approved, you will receive a conditional temporary residency for two years and become eligible for a Green Card (permanent residence).

 Canadian Entrepreneur Program

-In Canada, the C11 Entrepreneur Stream is one of the immigration programs that is tailored for foreign investors, business owners, and entrepreneurs.
-Through this program, you are required to start a new business or buy an existing one in Canada.
-Once your C11 application is approved, you will receive a Canadian work permit for 2 years and will be eligible for permanent residency.
+In Canada, the C11 Entrepreneur Stream is one of the immigration programs tailored for foreign investors, business owners, and entrepreneurs.
+Through this program, you must start a new business or buy an existing one in Canada.
+Once your C11 application is approved, you will receive a Canadian work permit for two years and be eligible for permanent residency.

 Here are some additional programs that also offer a pathway to permanent residency in Canada: